PersiaML/tutorials/src/customize-a-persia-job/index.md

 4. ...
 5. TODO: Launcher configuration:
     1. If you are using k8s, xxxx.yaml
-    2. if your are using docker compose
+    2. if you are using docker compose
     3. ...

 ## Training Data